-Asheville Academy for Girls, One of the Top Troubled Teen Programs in the Country, Guides Michigan Girls Toward Success
+Asheville Academy, One of the Top Troubled Teen Programs in the Country, Guides Michigan Girls Toward Success

 Family Matters: Helping Michigan Families Reconnect with their Daughters

-Asheville Academy for Girls works with Michigan families to rebuild relationships.
-Many students who enter Asheville Academy for Girls have become disconnected from the family.
+Asheville Academy works with Michigan families to rebuild relationships.
+Many students who enter Asheville Academy have become disconnected from the family.
 In some cases, the family relationship may seem strained past the breaking point.
 These negative changes can happen in what seems like the blink of an eye.
-Fortunately, the troubled teen program at Asheville Academy for Girls helps families overcome these seemingly insurmountable obstacles.
+Fortunately, the troubled teen program at Asheville Academy helps families overcome these seemingly insurmountable obstacles.

-At Asheville Academy for Girls, we help open lines of communication between parents and children.
+At Asheville Academy, we help open lines of communication between parents and children.
 We help girls establish healthy boundaries and learn positive techniques that last a lifetime.
-There are few things more beautiful than a child’s triumphant return into the family and Asheville Academy for Girls is proud to help that make happen.
+There are few things more beautiful than a child’s triumphant return into the family and Asheville Academy is proud to help that make happen.

 Resources for Michigan Families Seeking Help